open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 Here is how we use this exciting technology to form a compression bridge between OpenTelemetry collectors.

-The compression bridge consists of two OpenTelemetry collectors labeled Exporter and Receiver, or they could equally be two pools of load-balanced collectors.
+The compression bridge consists of two OpenTelemetry collectors labeled exporter and receiver, or they could equally be two pools of load-balanced collectors.

 As described in this
 ["OTEP" design document](https://github.com/open-telemetry/oteps/blob/main/text/0156-columnar-encoding.md),
-the Exporter converts arbitrary OpenTelemetry data into an Arrow record batch.
+the exporter converts arbitrary OpenTelemetry data into an Arrow record batch.
 The Arrow record batch is a block of memory, with a standardized layout, making it possible to exchange data across address spaces and virtual process boundaries without copying data.
 This "zero copy" approach is how Arrow enables